 - Your pack must weigh a minimum of 20lbs at anytime during the event.

-- You must check in and weigh your pack NLT 15 minutes prior to the official start (by 7:15am) or early start (50k only 6:15 am) of the event.
+- You must check in and weigh your pack NLT 15 minutes prior to the official start (by 7:15am)

 - You will be required to weigh your pack at one aid station (location will be announce race morning) while on the course.
 If it weighs less than 20lbs, you will be disqualified.